Rookout/deployment-examples/node-ibm-cloud-functions/README.md

 1. Add the npm dependency `rookout`

-1. Initialize the Rookout SDK as your function is loaded (Rookout auto-connect functionality relies on envioremnt variables which are not available in OpenWhisk).
+1. Initialize the Rookout SDK as your function is loaded (Rookout auto-connect functionality relies on environment variables which are not available in IBM Cloud Functions).

-1. Wrap your OpenWhisk function with `rookout.wrap()`
+1. Wrap your IBM Cloud Function with `rookout.wrap()`

-## Running on IBM OpenWhisk
+## Running on IBM Cloud Function

 1. Uploading your function :
     - Update the source to include your own organization token in index.js line 3.
 More information can be found in [our documentation](https://docs.rookout.com/docs/installation-agent-remote.html).

-    - Zip Upload: In order to run your rookout wrapped function on IBM OpenWhisk, make sure the dependencies are downloaded and zip the folder (including node_modules).
+    - Zip Upload: In order to run your rookout wrapped function on IBM Cloud Function, make sure the dependencies are downloaded and zip the folder (including node_modules).
     zip -r actionFile.zip .

         **IMPORTANT:** _If you are building on a MacOS/Windows machine, npm will compile native binaries for this platform.
-IBM OpenWhisk runs on Linux and thus needs the linux compiled binaries.
+IBM Cloud Function runs on Linux and thus needs the linux compiled binaries.
 In the example package, "npm run build" script uses a Docker to build the neccessary binaries.

-    - ibmcloud cli : Create a new OpenWhisk action and update it like so :
+    - ibmcloud cli : Create a new IBM Cloud Function action and update it like so :
         ```bash
         ibmcloud wsk action create packageAction --kind nodejs:6 action.zip
         ```